arista-netdevops-community/cvp-snmp-container/README.md

 This solution is not the best as it involves installing new RPM packages with yum: this could create issue at the next upgrade.
 The following project will install that in a Kubernetes pod to make it cleaner.

+Warning: Work in progress

+Warning 2: Kubeneretes will expose by default the port 30161.
+So this port needs to be used from the remote devices (NMS system for example).

 # Installation process

 ## Step 1: Get the files in your CVP server in the /cvpi directory